LQQ23333/SherryLee.github.io/README.txt

 Verti by HTML5 UP
 html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license) In the editor, write a bit about yourself.
+Write a commit message that describes your changes.

 A super simple + modern responsive website template.
 Took a slightly different direction on the mobile version's slide out nav (floating button versus a full on titlebar).